Subantarctic

-The sub-Antarctic zone is a region in the Southern Hemisphere, located immediately north of the Antarctic region.
+The sub-Antarctic zone is a physiographic region in the Southern Hemisphere, located immediately north of the Antarctic region.
 This translates roughly to a latitude of between 46° and 60° south of the Equator.
 The subantarctic region includes many islands in the southern parts of the Atlantic, Indian, and Pacific oceans, especially those situated north of the Antarctic Convergence.
-Sub-Antarctic glaciers are, by definition, located on islands within the sub-Antarctic region.
+Subantarctic glaciers are, by definition, located on islands within the subantarctic region.
 All glaciers located on the continent of Antarctica are by definition considered to be Antarctic glaciers.

 Geography

-The sub-Antarctic region comprises two geographic zones and three distinct fronts.
+The subantarctic region comprises two geographic zones and three distinct fronts.
 The northernmost boundary of the subantarctic region is the rather ill-defined Subtropical Front (STF), also referred to as the Subtropical Convergence.
 To the south of the STF is a geographic zone, the Subantarctic Zone (SAZ).
 South of the SAZ is the Subantarctic Front (SAF).
 South of the SAF is another marine zone, called the Polar Frontal Zone (PFZ).
 The SAZ and the PFZ together form the subantarctic region.
 The southernmost boundary of the PFZ (and hence, the southern border of the subantarctic region) is the Antarctic Convergence, located approximately 200 kilometers south of the Antarctic Polar Front (APF).

 Influence of the Antarctic Circumpolar Current and thermohaline circulation

-The sub-Antarctic Front, found between 48°S and 58°S in the Indian and Pacific Ocean and between 42°S and 48°S in the Atlantic Ocean, defines the northern boundary of the Antarctic Circumpolar Current (or ACC).
+The subantarctic Front, found between 48°S and 58°S in the Indian and Pacific Ocean and between 42°S and 48°S in the Atlantic Ocean, defines the northern boundary of the Antarctic Circumpolar Current (or ACC).
 The ACC is the most important ocean current in the Southern Ocean, and the only current that flows completely around the Earth.
 Flowing eastward through the southern portions of the Atlantic, Indian, and Pacific Oceans, the ACC links these three otherwise separate oceanic basins.
 Extending from the sea surface to depths of 2000–4000 meters, and with a width of as great as 2000 kilometers, the ACC transports more water than any other ocean current.
 The ACC carries up to 150 Sverdrups (150 million cubic meters per second), equivalent to 150 times the volume of water flowing in all the world's rivers.
 The ACC and the global thermohaline circulation strongly influence regional and global climate as well as underwater biodiversity.

 Another factor that contributes to the climate of the subantarctic region, though to a much lesser extent than the thermohaline circulation, is the formation of Antarctic Bottom Water (ABW) by halothermal dynamics.
 The halothermal circulation is that portion of the global ocean circulation that is driven by global density gradients created by surface heat and evaporation.